-The second stage represents the primary data collection stage where multi-data collection methods (interviews, focus groups, observations, document analysis) will be performed across multiple sites in England.
-The aim of the primary data collection is conduct up-close, in-depth and detailed investigation of each ‘case’ and its related contextual position.
-The case could range from one link worker, one GP practice to one region delivering social prescribing depending on the level of analysis required.
+primary data collection stage, where multiple data collection methods (interviews, focus groups, observations, document analysis amongst others) will be performed across multiple sites in England.
+The aim of the primary data collection is to conduct up-close, in-depth and detailed investigation of each comparative ‘case’ and its related contextual position.
+The cases (the units of investigation) could range from one link worker, one GP practice to one region delivering SP depending on the level of analysis required.
 Building on the findings of our feasibility assessment (Figure 2) we propose following the route of referral as the justification for the selection of cases.
-Each of the four types of referral (self-referral, third party, IT system, email/telephone) would then be traced and examined in detail during the realist evaluations.
-This approach would provide excellent opportunities to compare and contrast the different modes of service delivery, comparing the context, mechanisms and outcomes across each case.
-The number of cases would be limited by resources available, but we suggest that at least four would be required to assess each referral route.
+Each of the four types of referral (self-referral, third party, IT system, email/telephone) could then be used as a tracer and examined in detail during the realist evaluations.
+This approach would provide excellent opportunities to compare and contrast the different modes of service delivery, testing the programme theory across each.
+The number of comparative cases would be limited by resources available, but we suggest that at least four would be required to assess each referral route.